AarzooMittal/Soothio_Microsoft-Engage-2022-Project/README.md

 * By producing relevant recommendations, music recommendation systems strive to make the work of identifying music pieces that may interest consumers easier.

-## Why I Chose This
+## Why Inspired Me

 In these times, when each of us is amidst chaos and stress, listening to some music of very personalized choice and preference is something everyone wants.
 Music is a soul-soothing mantra and is proven to be therapeutic.
-Soothio soothes.
+Soothio soothes! :)

 ## Features of the application

 - Personalizes music based on various parameters
   - Activity
   - Social
   - Location
   - Weather
   - Time Of The Day
   - Physical Condition
   - Mood

 - Takes in input based on users' moods and choices and recommends musical tunes in the form of SoundCloud tracks (an audio website that allows users to publish, promote, and share sound clips)